What are the impacts of deafness?

 Our clever hearing dogs don’t just alert their recipients to important sounds.
-Deafness can be a very isolating disability.
-A hearing dog can give a deaf person a newfound sense of independence and confidence with their loyal companion and true friend at their side.
+Equally as importantly, they provide emotional support.
+Through the constant companionship of a fluffy friend, they give deaf people confidence to reconnect with their family, friends and community, and embrace the life they want to lead.
 Find out how much of a difference a hearing dog can make to someone’s life.

 We have matched thousands of our adorable hearing dogs with deaf people since we were launched at Crufts in 1982.
 Take a look at some of our achievements.

 Hearing dog partnerships created since 1982